peytondmurray/CV/peyton_murray_cv_short.typ

     #h(1fr)
     May 2021 - Present

-    - As part of Quansight's consulting branch, delivered custom-built solutions to meet a wide range of customer needs, most of which were open source contributions to upstream Python packages in the scientific Python ecosystem.
+    - As part of Quansight's consulting branch, delivered custom-built solutions to meet a wide range of customer needs.
+Much of this work consisted of open source contributions to upstream Python packages in the scientific Python ecosystem - see my #link("https://github.com/peytondmurray", "GitHub profile") for examples of my work.
 In addition to being technical lead for numerous projects, I also acted as a personnel manager for a team of Quansight developers from around the globe.
   ],
   [],
   [